apmoore1/TweeboParser/README.md

-##Compiling
+## Compiling

 ```
-Note: You will need the latest GCC, cmake, Java, Python to install and run this software.
+Note: You will need the latest GCC, cmake, Java, Python 2 to install and run this software.
 If you get into any problem, please send an email to lingpenk@cs.cmu.edu
 with the log from the command "./install.sh" and "./run.sh sample_input.txt" so that we can help.
 ```

 To compile the code, git clone the repository first

 ```
 > git clone https://github.com/ikekonglp/TweeboParser.git